igor-bulygin/tdvs-gthb/docs/person.md

 	slug: "foo-bar", // This will exist if the person is a deviser.
 Note that this field isn't an object-like value containing translations for multiple languages.
 This is by design; devisers aren't supposed to have slugs in more than one language.

+    text_short_description: '', // String

+    text_biography: '', // String

+    account_state: ['draft', 'active', 'blocked'], // String

+	type: [0, 1], // Each person can have a single or multiple roles, for example, Client and Deviser.
+	// Check the constants in Person model for all the valid values for this.
+Note that even if the person has only one type, the value would still be an array.

 	categories: ["30000", "50000"], //Informational only (for the time being, but it might be used at some point).
 Note that this field doesn't make any sense for non-devise type users.

 	collections: [